driv/upto/README.md

 upto
 ====

 Bash command that allows to go up to a certain directory.
-Avoid counting how many levels you have to go up in a folder tree and just type where you want to go! no more '../../../..'.
+Stop counting how many levels you have to go up in a folder tree and just type where you want to go!
+No more `../../../..`.

 Usage
 -------